lnsayer/my-website/_posts/titanic_machine_learning_project.md

 /kaggle/input/titanic/gender_submission.csv
 ```

-We've got three files: the training set, test set and gender submission which is a practice submission file (makes predictions based on the sex of the passenger).
+We've got three files: the training set file, test set file and gender submission file which is a practice submission file (makes predictions based on the sex of the passenger).
 Let's load these data and take a look at our features.

 ``` python
 # Load the data